Charlotte Car Accident Lawyer

 Like many states, North Carolina law outlines the minimum liability insurance coverage that all motorists must carry.
-According to the North Carolina Department of Insurance, these laws require that drivers have:
+Every Charlotte car accident lawyer knows that according to the North Carolina Department of Insurance, these laws require that drivers have:

 - At least $25,000 coverage for property damage